DouniaBK/Welcome-to-Algeria/README.md

 ### Validation

-  * HTML has been validated with W3C HTML5 Validator.
+  * HTML has been validated with W3C HTML5 Validator and no errors were found.
-  * CSS has been validated with W3C CSS Validator and auto-prefixed with CSS Autoprefixer.
+  * CSS has been validated with W3C CSS Validator and no errors were found.

 ### Testing